Welcome to Andy Weber Studios

 Just before sunrise we, two sadhus and I, are shivering – it is cold, the scenery staggering beautiful, snow capped mountain, valleys full of fir trees, waterfalls, streams and crystal clean air.
 We are high up behind the Himalayan chain at 8000ft, the temperatures are extreme – our frail bodies not yet used to the temperature, but after a short morning ritual we are on our way.

-On our left side in the sheer cliffs I detect many caves, like windows in a high rise apartment block, pointing out that this was once a power spot.
+The above image depicts us in the sheer cliffs I detect many caves, like windows in a high rise apartment block, pointing out that this was once a power spot.
 Apparently these dwellings were accessible only by ropes.
 Yogis, monks and meditators used these for retreats, which lasted months, even years to find The first sunrays hit the peaks and turn the mountain caps into glowing golden light.
 Our path leads through a stupa/temple.
 I am the last to enter and stop.
 The walls and ceiling are decorated with mandalas and deities, some crudely executed but the colours are rich and of natural sources which gives them the extra breath and glow of mother earth.
 My eyes wander from mandala to mandala and my mind gets locked in…a blissful feeling spreads through my body.
 The mandalas begin to vibrate and no longer are my eyes seeing the colours and shapes…no more the I who sees and feels, just bliss and inner peace…I have come home. their inner goal.

 The younger sadhu, Mayagiri (mountain of love) drags me out of the temple and reality, however beautiful and painful, sets in again.